StandoffVenus/talks/fetch/terminal-club/sep-13-2023-installing-dependencies-is-hard/SLIDES.md

 ## Bad
 - Multiple versions are controlled at the image level
 - OS, arch, system compatibility
-- Lots of space and resource
+- Lots of space and resources
 - Build from source when not available

 ---